-mpi-benchmarks: A job that tests performance of the cluster.
+mpi-benchmarks: A job that tests the performance of a cluster system, including node performance, network latency, and throughput.

 On Demand Cluster: A cluster that carries out a specific job then is removed.

 Provisioning: The event of configuring a node or cluster with its stack and getting it into a ready-to-work state.